Skip to main content

 Docker compose

-You will find an example of the docker-compose.yml file on the Joomla image description page: https://hub.docker.com/_/joomla search for docker-compose on this page.
+You will find an example of the composer.yaml file on the Joomla image description page: https://hub.docker.com/_/joomla search for docker-compose on this page.

 The Docker Joomla image is built on PHP and Apache